 More and more it is this sort of novel that attracts me.
 Not exactly crime novels but novels that chroncicle the lives of the sort of people who commit or become viictims of crimes.
 Books by Larry Watson, Willie Vlautin, Larry Brown.

-DIRTY WORK is the debut novel from Mississippi writer, Larry Brown, and it seemed appropriate to read it around Veteran's Day since that's its subject matter.
-I picked it up in Mississippi last month and just wish I had picked up more of them.
+DIRTY WORK is the debut novel from Mississippi writer, Larry Brown, and it seemed appropriate to read it around MemoriaL Day since it's about two vets.
+I picked it up a decade ago and just wish I had picked up more of them.
 I have RABBIT FACTORY around somewhere and will dig it out now.

 Walter James and Braiden Chaney are two Vietnam Vets lying side by side in a Vet hospital 20 years after the war.
 Chaney has basically spent the entire time in a hospital since the war left him with no arms or legs.
 James is newly admitted with some sort of brain trauma from a bullet lodge in his head.
 He has also been badly scarred from his years in Vietnam.